 The pictures you’ve seen circulating on the internet result from photo editing using an app known as Cymera.

 Cymera is a Japanese app that helps users edit their photos, add filters, and apply other special effects.

 One of the effects that became an instant hit was the mousy ears that made cats, dogs, and even bunnies look like Mickey Mouse.

 But there’s no cat breed with such ears yet.
 But with selective breeding, maybe this could be possible in the future.

 Smaller cats having more pointed ears didn’t happen by chance.
 It’s an adaptation to their environment.

-According to an article published in the DayDayNews, rounded ears may help capture almost all the sounds from the front, but they may fail in capturing sounds from the rear of the cat.
+According to an article published in the DayDayNews, rounded ears may help capture almost all the sounds from the front, but they may fail to capture sounds from the rear of the cat.